jrs0/hbr_uhbw/pyhbr/docs/design.md

 Most analysis is performed in terms of episodes, which correspond to individual consultant interactions within a hospital visit (called a spell).
 Episode information is stored in a table called `episodes`, which has the following columns:

 * `episode_id` (`str`, Pandas index): uniquely identifies the episode.
+* `patient_id` (`str`): the unique identifier for the patient.
 * `spell_id` (`str`): identifies the spell containing the episode.
 * `episode_start` (`datetime.date`): the episode start time.

+!!! note
+    Consider filtering the episodes table based on a date range of interest when it is fetched from the data source.
+This will speed up subsequent processing.

 #### Codes